PaulKinlan/paul.kinlan.me/content/2011-02-24-i-ve-seen-the-future-of-the-web-it-s-in-the-b.markdown

 </div>

-<p>Step 2, a little bit of Javascript magic&hellip;. actually, it is not magic, it
+<p>Step 2, a little bit of JavaScript magic&hellip;. actually, it is not magic, it
 is a simple call to window.open().</p>

 <div class="CodeRay">